 Additionally, we ask the Commissioner to request and make public vital missing information, such as the resort’s future private development plans and impact studies.
-Some of the studies in the plan are 10-years old, and therefore are inaccurate, incomplete and misleading.
+Some of the studies in the plan are 10-years old and therefore are inaccurate, incomplete, and misleading.
 A transparent review process that includes public forums and additional hearings is essential when considering Mount Sunapee’s future.

 Good planning at the park needs to consider balanced use.
-The Park and Rec 10-year study of 2010 found that 71% of park users feels N.H. parks should focus on traditional uses.
+The Park and Rec 10-year study of 2010 found that 71% of park users feel N.H. parks should focus on traditional uses.
 Many people these days seek low-impact and low-cost recreation.
 In contrast, a family outing to Sunapee during the holiday season for two adults and two teens costs nearly $300.
-Add a meal and rentals and the cost is $500 a day.
+Add a meal and rentals, and the cost is $500 a day.

-Mount Sunapee State Park was created by land purchased, gifted, or taken by eminent domain for public good, not for private gain.
+Mount Sunapee State Park was created by land purchased, gifted, or taken by eminent domain for the public good, not for private gain.
 The Friends of Mount Sunapee believe that cross border development that enables private resort-real estate development will set a dangerous precedent for state lands across New Hampshire.